vc-souza/UIAutomatorTutorial/README.md

 #### Cons
 - It's only available on devices with API level 16 or newer.
 - The classic release o UIAutomator (the one that this tutorial refers to) did not provide good IDE integration (see the setup steps).
-The newer release, though (launched on March), integrates well with Android Studio, and the final result is a apk, and not a jar file.
+The newer release (2.0), though (launched on March), integrates well with Android Studio, and the final result is a apk, and not a jar file.
 - If the UI element attributes change (text, id, content description) changes, the test has to be updated.

 ## *API*